Calmcat1/calmcat1/README.md

 - 🔭 I’m currently working on ...
 Leveling up my Machine Learning skills
 - 🌱 I’m currently learning ...python/Pandas/numPy/matplotlib
-- 🌱 i'm also looking at trends in the manufacturing field
+- 🌱 i'm also learning what i can specialize in
 -  I also have some basic level of web-development skill

 ## Stats